Baqend/guide/src/index.md

   - **Role:** Roles can be created to group users and together and use those groups to give them special privileges such as ACLs.
 There are three predefined roles the admin role, the loggedin role and the node role.
 Roles contains a predefined users list field, which contains all the members of the role.
 [Read More](#roles)
-  - **Device:** represents registered devices which can later be used to send them push notifications out of baqend code.
+  - **Device:** represents registered devices which can later be used to send them push notifications out of Baqend code.
 Devices can be queried like any other table to send a push notification to multiple devices at once.
   [Read More](#push-notifications)